 They also have offices all over the world and direct partnerships with the digital stores where your music will live.
-Distrokid is a smaller (and newer) outfit, but this year they started an initiative with record labels to help discover new talent (for a “finders fee,” of course).
+Distrokid is a smaller (and newer) outfit, but recently they started an initiative with record labels to help discover new talent (for a “finders fee,” of course).

 Differences Between Distrokid vs Tunecore

 Both companies offer the same sort of music distribution services in general.
 But each company has a few “extras” that may sway you in one direction or another.

 The other main points of difference between the two competitors are their pricing structures and artist payout details.

 Before the summer of 2022, TuneCore used to be a much more expensive option, charging you PER RELEASE as oppsed to DistroKid’s “unlimited releases” model.